We will first hot smoke the beef brisket FIRST, and finished via sous vide.

 How this affects your back yard event.

-I suppose some practitioners get up way early in the morning and fire up the Q, hoping to serve their brisket before sunset.
+I suppose some practitioners get up “way early” in the morning and fire up the Q, hoping to serve their brisket before sunset.
 This usually requires some serious finger-crossing and even prayer.
-But it needn’t be so.
-Sous Vide can take the anxiety out of meal service scheduling.
+It need not be so.
+Sous vide can take the anxiety out of meal service scheduling.

-Let’s say that you want to have a BBQ party on Sunday afternoon/evening, after church or between games, or whatever.
-On SATURDAY, some time between the time you get up and noon (those may be the same thing), you smoke your brisket as described above–approx. 6 hours.
-Out of the REC TEC, into the bag, overnight, 18 hours as prescribed.
+Let us pretend that you want to have a BBQ party on Sunday afternoon/evening, after church or between games, or whatever.
+On SATURDAY, sometime between the time you get up and noon (those may be the same thing), you smoke your brisket as described above–approx. 3-4 hours.
+Then, out of your smoker and into the bag, overnight, for 18 hours.

-But no alarm goes off after.
-The meat doesn’t suddenly turn to pudding.
-At those temperatures, you have at least a 6 hour window before a noticeable change in the texture of the meat.
-If you want to hold it longer than that, just lower the temp in the bath to 129F/54C.
-Heck, you could serve it on Monday if you ran out of gas on Sunday.
-That’s how flexible sous vide is!
+No alarm will sound, unless you set one.
+This is another amazing feature of sous vide.
+The meat does not suddenly turn to pudding if your interval extends for another six hours.
+At those temperatures, there will be no noticeable change in the texture of the meat.
+Heck, you could serve it on Monday if you ran out of propane on Sunday.
+That is how flexible sous vide is!

 No matter which you choose, you might want to consider making something like this:

-Either brisket is tender enough to cut into a steak, which I then pan seared.
-I heated a plate in the oven, and put a slice of Humboldt Fog goat cheese on it, very sinful.
-Heart of Butter lettuce, French, that’s right, FRENCH dressing that I make and my wife loves, avocado, olives, natural juices.
+Either brisket is tender enough to cut into a steak, which can then be pan seared.
+Make it a habit to heat plates in the oven, and put a slice of Humboldt Fog goat cheese on the plate, very sinful.
+Heart of Butter lettuce, French, yes, FRENCH dressing.
+I make a version wife loves, garnish with avocado, olives, natural juices.

 Sigh, SMH.
 Doesn’t that look good?